bearcove/vixen/internal/DESIGN.md

 ## Closing Principle

-vx is a replacement for `cargo build`, not a wrapper around it.
+vertex is a replacement for `cargo build`, not a wrapper around it.

 It targets the same problem space, but with different priorities: determinism, correct caching, explicit inputs, and service-oriented execution.